kevin-neves/java-microservices/README.md

 * Kafka is used for the communication between `shop-cart-api` and `shop-validator`.
 * `shop-validator` uses Http requests for communication with other services to validate information.
 * `prometheus` and `grafana` does the job of monitor the services.
+* Golang is a really incredible language for backend applications.
+It's fast and reliable.
+The `go-gateway` service image has less than 20 MB, which is really impressive.

 ## Installation and running